 Bone density testing.
 A bone mineral density (BMD) test measures bone density in various parts of the body.
 This safe and painless test can detect osteoporosis before a bone fracture occurs and can predict one’s chances of fracturing in the future.
-People with lactose intolerance should talk to their doctors about whether they might be candidates for a BMD test, which can help determine whether medication should be considered.
+People with lactose intolerance should talk to their doctors about whether they might be candidates for a BMD test, which can help determine whether increased attention to bone health is warranted.

 For more information on osteoporosis, contact: